-Question 2: Do you think you are channelled to the right direction, with regards to your desires?
+Question 2: Do you think you are channeled to the right direction, with regards to your desires?
 Support your response?

 - Yes.
 I always had a desire to do research at a postgraduate level.
 However, I did not know which field to choose.
-Through this guidance I now know different research fields available at UJ and I find the field of Highly Correlated Matter to be the most interesting. - Yes, because I highly value being in the field of sciences specifically studying Physics and Mathematics, as I enjoy working with numbers, laws and generally having to share my experience and applying my scientific knowledge to everyday problems. - I am in a process of finding myself, my strengths, my weaknesses, and my goals are near, hence I believe I have channelled my studies in the right direction.
+Through this guidance I now know different research fields available at UJ and I find the field of Highly Correlated Matter to be the most interesting. - Yes, because I highly value being in the field of sciences specifically studying Physics and Mathematics, as I enjoy working with numbers, laws and generally having to share my experience and applying my scientific knowledge to everyday problems. - I am in a process of finding myself, my strengths, my weaknesses, and my goals are near, hence I believe I have channeled my studies in the right direction.

 The experience of early involvement in undergraduate research seem to have given insight and encouragement to some students.
-Many times in scarce skills, which include STEM, and more so a career in Physics, see a huge negativity from students.
+Many times in scarce skills, which include STEM, and more so a career in Physics, we face huge negativity from students.
 These sources of negativity range from, the difficulty of the course, lack of exposure and role models and lack of facilities.
-While students struggle with the course, challenges related to lack of exposure dampen interest and they end up not considering postgraduate studies.
-It is evident that most of them get to universities not sure of what to do after their junior degrees, as one response alludes to the fact that he is still finding himself, in terms of strengths and weaknesses.
-Studies performed by other undergraduate student researchers, state that students' research experience clarified their career interests and increased their interest in a STEM career increased due to their prior undergraduate experience, and 29 percent of students who had never considered getting a Doctorate degree now expected to.
-There appeared to be a positive effect of the duration of the research experience on how students viewed the experience [2].
+While students struggle with the course, challenges relating lack of exposure dampen interest and they end up not considering postgraduate studies.
+Its is ivident that most of them get to universities not sure of what to do after their junior degrees, as one response aludes to the fact that he is still finding himself, in terms of strengths and weaknesses.
+Studies performed by other uundergraduate student researchers, state that students' research experience clarified their career interests and increased their understanding and confidence in their major courses.
+Close to 70 percent of those surveyed said their interest in a STEM career increased due to their prior undergraduate experience, and 29 percent of students who had never considered getting a Doctorate degree now expected to.
+There appeared to be a positive effect of the duration of the research experience on how students viewed the experience [2]